Don’t get me wrong, the human body is amazing. Endlessly, staggeringly, wonderfully amazing.

 But not so much for that super essential part of our skeleton.

-In becoming upright, the spine had to bend in an s-shape to allow for movement while simultaneously balancing the weighty cranium, causing pressure where there previously was none… and future generations to complain about back ache.
+In becoming upright, the spine had to bend in an s-shape to allow for movement while simultaneously balancing the weighty cranium, causing pressure where there previously was none… and future generations to complain about back aches.

 Knackered Knees & Hips.